kiminh/qlib/docs/start/installation.rst

 Please execute the following process to install ``Qlib``:

-- Change the directory to Qlib, and the file'setup.py' exists in the directory
+- Change the directory to Qlib, in which the file ``setup.py`` exists.
-- Then, execute the following command:
+- Then, please execute the following command:

    .. code-block:: bash